 Helping Patients Move Forward with Their Studies

-Seeking effective eating disorder treatment for your child or teen should not interfere with or delay their educational progress.
-Eating Recovery Center’s Behavioral Hospital for Children and Adolescents features a fully-equipped Learning Center staffed by a licensed teacher, Kari Kristensen, to help patients move forward with their studies to support a seamless transition back to school following eating disorder treatment.
+Seeking effective treatment for your child or teen should not interfere with or delay their educational progress.
+Our child and adolescent treatment centers feature fully-equipped learning centers staffed by a licensed teacher to help patients move forward with their studies to support a seamless transition back to school following treatment.

-Kari works directly with patients’ schools to deliver lessons, assignments and tutoring to help keep them on track with their studies.
-She provides educational assessment upon admission to assess patients’ academic strengths, weaknesses, preferred learning styles, and general mind-set regarding school.
-She also provides immediate contact with parents, home-based schools, guidance counselors, school administrators, homebound teachers, and others in the education setting to establish an academic game-plan for patients.
+Our specialists work directly with patients’ schools to deliver lessons, assignments and tutoring to help keep them on track with their studies and provides immediate contact with parents, home-based schools, guidance counselors, school administrators, homebound teachers, and others in the education setting to establish an academic game-plan for patients.

-Throughout eating disorder treatment, academic support on assignments is provided in a classroom setting, instituting differentiated instruction based on individual patient needs.
+Throughout treatment, academic support on assignments is provided in a classroom setting, instituting differentiated instruction based on individual patient needs.
 Academic support can be in the form of resource tutoring provided in majority of subject content areas via teacher or independently contracted, content-expert tutors.
-Parents and educators work with Kari for ongoing liaising to support patients’ academic success throughout treatment.
-Parents receive weekly updates regarding their child’s academic progress.
-When needed, Kari can work with home schools to establish a 504 Accommodation Plan with the patient’s school district to allow patients extended timelines and reduced work load during eating disorder treatment.